(Page is ongoing W.I.P.) Latest update 14th.July 2018 changes marked in this olive green colour.

 - Scan pause & resume.
 You can only turn the scan feature off or on and when you turn it on, it will start from the first item in the scan list, not where it was last stopped.

-- Asterisk key switches to manual Talk Group input mode.
+- Asterisk key switches to manual Talk Group number input mode.

 - A/B plus press PTT generates a 1750Hz tone for those repeaters that need this tone burst rather than CTCSS.